-In the late ’90’s I negotiated an investment deal to try and save InTheater Magazine from shutdown.
-The proposal was to move their offices into mine (cheaper space), retain editorial and photography staff, increase North American staff presence in major cities, find a cheaper, more central printer (not the publishers family printer), within a year achieve a 40% digital/60% print strategy, evolving over 10 years to 70% digital/30% print strategy with an emphasis on visuals.
+The proposal was to move their offices into mine (cheaper space), retain editorial and photography staff, increase North American staff presence in major cities, find a cheaper, more central printer (not the Parkers printer), within a year, achieve a 40% digital/60% print strategy, evolving over 10 years to 70% digital/30% print strategy with an emphasis on visuals.
 Sadly, it was not accepted.
-The magazine folded.
+The magazine folded later in the year.
 Some good and talented people lost their jobs.

-Prior to that, I had established a web presence for InTheater as part of my larger buy Broadway.com/Theatre.com business, using snippets and features where the lackluster magazine family management would agree to provide content and I would use that content to try and drive subscription sales to them.
-I also hired leading theatre journalist Ken Mandelbaum to write exclusively for the InTheater site.
+Prior to that, I had established a web presence for InTheater as part of my larger Buy Broadway.com/Theatre.com business, using snippets and features where the lackluster magazine family management would agree to provide content and I would use that content to try and drive subscription sales to them.
+I also hired various leading theatre journalists such as Ken Mandelbaum to write exclusively for the InTheater site.

 I guess in hindsight, this was the moment of confluence of print vs. digital… I was ahead of my time, they were behind the times.